-Fentanyl use is on the rise, and it’s only expected to get worse.
+Fentanyl use is on the rise, and it’s only expected to get worse which is why treatment centers are focusing heavily on combating this issue.
 While the drug is sometimes prescribed to treat postoperative pain and breakthrough pain from cancer, it is also made synthetically.
 Street fentanyl mostly comes from Mexican superlabs – the same ones that make and distribute meth.
 This means that the superlabs are well-equipped to make and transfer fentanyl and other synthetic drugs into the U.S.

 Knowing that fentanyl is on our streets, it’s important to be aware of the dangers.
 This could save your life or someone else’s.
 Below you’ll find more information about the fentanyl crisis, why this drug is so dangerous and how holistic outpatient drug treatment can help.

 Why is Fentanyl Such a Dangerous Drug?